 Leadership Structure:

 Political parties in India have a hierarchical structure.
-At the top of the hierarchy is the party president or national leader, who is responsible for the overall functioning of the party.
+The party president or national leader is at the top of the hierarchy and is responsible for the party’s overall functioning.

 Below the party president are various other leaders, like Vice President, General Secretary, and Treasurer, who hold different positions in the party.
-These leaders are responsible for carrying out the day-to-day activities of the political party.
+These leaders are responsible for carrying out the party’s day-to-day activities.

 Regional Structure: